-The GPT Group is of a kind referred to in the Australian Securities & Investments Commission Class Order 98/0110.
-Accordingly, amounts in the Directors' Report have been rounded to the nearest tenth of a million dollars in accordance with the Class Order, unless stated otherwise.
+The Company is of a kind referred to in the Australian Securities & Investments Commission Class Order 98/0100.
+Accordingly, amounts in the Directors' Report have been rounded to the nearest thousand dollars in accordance with the Class Order, unless stated otherwise.